wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/EdgeCmd utility.md

 ### Linux

-You must have administrative privileges to install the software, for example root or sudo privilege.
+**Note:** You must have administrative privileges to install the software, for example root or sudo privilege.

 Complete the following to install the EdgeCmd utility on Linux:

 1. Open a terminal window and type the sudo command for the appropriate EdgeCmd deb file for your processor: